Best RV Mattresses - Short Queen & Other Sizes

 Overall Thoughts:

-The Zinus 8 Inch Foam and Spring offers the proper support and comfort that will make you and the other campers feel like you're having a restful sleep at home.
+Lastly, we have the Zinus 8 Inch Foam and Spring offers the proper support and comfort that definitely made me feel like I was sleeping in a home bed.
 It's a highly customizable and lightweight RV mattress in seven different sizes and four different heights.
 The short queen version measures just 60 by 74 inches and comes in the 8" and 6" profile, ideal for cramped spaces, such as camper vans.

 Made for Ultimate Comfort

-The Zinus RV mattress 8-inch model contains three layers.
-The first one on the top is a 2" memory foam layer that allows your body to sink slightly into the bed and get the best out of its comfort and support.
-This proprietary green tea layer is charcoal-infused to keep your bed fresh during your entire trip.
-Plus, the ActiveCharcoal blocks moisture effectively, so you can rest on your bed after hours of outdoor activities without worrying about leaving sweaty smells on it.
+Manufacturers made the Zinus RV mattress 8-inch model with three layers.
+The first one on the top is a 2" memory foam layer that allowed my body to sink slightly into the bed and get the best out of its comfort and support.
+This proprietary green tea layer is charcoal-infused to keep the bed fresh during your entire trip.
+Additionally, the ActiveCharcoal blocked moisture effectively, so I could rest on the bed after hours of outdoor activities without worrying about leaving sweat all over the bed.

-Beneath it is another 2" layer of comfort foam that contours to your body, cradles your joints, and keeps your spine aligned.
-Open-air pockets in this middle layer encourage airflow, saving you from overheating, especially if you sleep hot.
+Beneath it is another 2" layer of comfort foam that effectively contoured my body, cradled my joints, and kept my spine aligned.
+Open-air pockets in this middle layer encouraged airflow and saved me from overheating, especially as a hot sleeper.
 What's more, they add extra comfort beneath pressure points like knees, hips, and shoulders

 The third and last thick layer is four inches of reliable, high-density base support foam, perfect for average-weight sleepers, back sleepers, and side sleepers.
 The combination of these thick foam layers provides excellent comfort, support, and pressure relief.
 This version also offers excellent motion isolation for its price point.
 This is great news for couples who'll be sharing the smaller queen size while on the road.